Franjo Marković

 Franjo Marković (or Franjo pl.
 Marković; July 26, 1845 in Križevci – September 15, 1914 in Zagreb) was a Croatian philosopher and writer.

 He was an academician, the first professor of philosophy at the renovated University of Zagreb in 1874.
-The defender of the identity of philosophy as a metaphysical discipline, as opposed to scholasticism on one side, and positivism and materialism on the other side.
+He defended the identity of philosophy as a metaphysical discipline, as opposed to scholasticism on one side, and positivism and materialism on the other side.

 His greatest philosophical work is the Razvoj i sustav obćenite estetike ("The development and the system of general aesthetics"), which heavily influenced the development of Croatian philosophical thought due to its extensive and all-encompassing overview of the history of aesthetics in Croatian, and the introduction of new philosophic terms.
 He is the founder of the research of Croatian philosophic heritage.

 As a writer, he is noted for his lyric-reflexive poetry, epic compositions and dramas.
-He is a characteristic Romanticist ("national-romantic spirit"), and in the poetry he is noted as an ardent follower of Adam Mickiewicz.
+He is a characteristic Romanticist ("national-romantic spirit"), and his poetry was greatly influenced by Adam Mickiewicz.

 Biography

-Born in a noble family, by father Antun and mother Josipa (b. Šugh).
-He attended the gymnasium at the Nobility Boarding School in Zagreb.
+Born in a noble family to father Antun and mother Josipa (b. Šugh), he attended the gymnasium at the Nobility Boarding School in Zagreb.
 In 1862 he left for a study of classical philology and Slavic studies in Vienna.
 He graduated in 1865, and the next year he passed his gymnasium professorship exam.
-He worked as an assistant, and soon became a full professor at gymnasiums in Osijek and Zagreb.
-In 1870, after one political protest, he left his service and headed for Vienna to study philosophy, and soon to Dresden, Leipzig, Berlin and Paris, receiving his Ph.D. in philosophy in 1872.
+He worked as an assistant and soon became a full professor at gymnasiums in Osijek and Zagreb.
+In 1870, after a political protest, he left his service and went to Vienna to study philosophy, and soon to Dresden, Leipzig, Berlin and Paris, receiving his Ph.D. in philosophy in 1872.

-In 1874 he was appointed as the first head of the independent department for philosophy in Zagreb and the dean of the Faculty of Philosophy.
-That year the renovated University of Zagreb was founded, and within it the Faculty of philosophy (then called Mudroslovni fakultet), and on it the Department for Philosophy (Stolica za mudroslovje teoretično i praktično sa povjestnicom).
+In 1874, he was appointed the first head of the independent department for philosophy in Zagreb and the dean of the Faculty of Philosophy.
+That year the renovated University of Zagreb was founded, and within it, the Faculty of philosophy (then called Mudroslovni fakultet), and in it, the Department for Philosophy (Stolica za mudroslovje teoretično i praktično sa povjestnicom).
 He served as a rector of the University in the academic year 1881/1882.
 He continued to teach until his retirement in 1909.

 He served as the editor-in-chief of Vijenac in the period 1872–1873.
 He was also a member of Matica hrvatska from 1875, and a full member of JAZU from 1876.

 He served as a representative of the Križevci county in the Parliament of Croatia and Slavonia in the last two decades of the 19th century (at the period of ban Dragutin Károly Khuen-Héderváry).
-As a member of a mild opposition, he operated by his own principle, insisting on ethical principles in politics.
-As a "typical representative of Croatian minor nobility" he defends Croatian interests against Hungarian imperialistic pretensions, advocates constitutional protection, political freedom and "spiritual prospect and material development" of the common people.
+As a member of a mild opposition, he operated by his own principles, insisting on ethical principles in politics.
+As a "typical representative of Croatian minor nobility" he defended Croatian interests against Hungarian imperialistic pretensions and advocated for constitutional protection, political freedom, and the "spiritual prospect and material development" of the common people.